 Having more resistance levels gives you more control over your workout intensity.
 With more resistance levels, you can increase or decrease the intensity more gradually than if you had fewer resistance levels.

 It’s like fine tuning your workout.

 Surprisingly, the affordable Total Gym 1900 also comes with 12 different resistance levels.
-I don’t think this takes anything away from the Supreme, but instead shows how much of a steal the 1900 really is.
+I don’t think this takes anything away from the Supreme, but instead shows how much of a steal the 1900 really was.

 Overall, having 12 resistance levels is a great feature for the Supreme, definitely something that sets it apart from most of the other models.